Passeriformes / Paridae / Parus

 Distribution & Habitat

-Widespread across much of Eurasia, occurring throughout most of Europe except Iceland and northern Scandinavia, across North Africa (Morocco, Algeria, Tunisia), through the Middle East, and across Central Asia from northern Iran and Afghanistan to Mongolia, northern Asia from the Urals to northern China and the Amur Valley.
-Inhabits open deciduous woodland, mixed forests, forest edges, gardens, and clearings in conifer forests.
-In North Africa it frequents oak forests and Atlas cedar stands.
-In Siberia it inhabits boreal taiga and riverine willow and birch forest.
-Generally non-migratory but may become irruptive in harsh winters, with groups moving unpredictably northwards.
+Widespread across Eurasia, including all of Europe except Iceland and northern Scandinavia, numerous Mediterranean islands, North Africa (Morocco, Algeria, Tunisia), the Middle East, and Central Asia from northern Iran and Afghanistan to Mongolia.
+Range extends across northern Asia from the Urals to northern China and the Amur Valley.
+Habitats include open deciduous woodland, mixed forests, forest edges, gardens, conifer clearings, boreal taiga, oak forests, Atlas cedar stands, palm groves, and riverine willow and birch forests.
+Generally non-migratory, though populations may become irruptive in harsh winters, moving south from northern Europe.

 Behavior & Ecology